Removable presymplectic singularities and the local splitting of Dirac structures: Splitting of presymplectic forms with singularities

-\begin{Example}[Cotangent bundle of a log-symplectic manifold] Recall that a log-sym\-plec\-tic (also called $b$-symplectic or $b$-log-symplectic) structure on a manifold $M^{2n}$ is a Poisson structure $\Pi$ such that $\Pi^n$ has only non-degenerate zeros, i.e.\ viewed as section of the canonical bundle $\wedge^{2n} TM$ it intersects the zero section transversely \cite{GuilleminMirandaPires:2014,Radko:2002}.
+A \emph{log-sym\-plec\-tic} (also called $b$-symplectic or $b$-log-symplectic) structure on a manifold $M^{2n}$ is a Poisson bivector field $\Pi$ such that $\Pi^n$ has only non-degenerate zeros, i.e.\ viewed as section of the canonical bundle $\wedge^{2n} TM$ it intersects the zero section transversely \cite{Radko:2002,GuilleminMirandaPires:2014}.
 This implies that the zero locus $M_\mathrm{sing}$ is a submanifold of codimension 1, that $\Pi$ has an inverse symplectic form $\omega_\mathrm{log}$ on $M \setminus M_\mathrm{sing}$, and that $\omega$ has a Darboux type standard form in a neighborhood of a singular point when using a logarithmic coordinate in the normal direction (whence the name).
 Since $\omega_\mathrm{log}$ is the inverse of a Poisson vector that continues smoothly to $M_\mathrm{sing}$, its singularities are removable.
-The corresponding Dirac structure can be identified with the log tangent bundle.
+The corresponding Dirac structure can be identified with the log-tangent bundle given by $\Pi^n$.
+In terms of the spinor of a Dirac structure log-symplectic structures can be characterized as follows:

+\begin{Proposition} A Dirac structure $L$ on $M^{2n}$ is the graph of a log-symplectic structure if every point of $M$ has a neighborhood $U$, such that the pure spinor $\phi \in \Omega(U)$ defining $L|_U$ has the following two properties: \begin{itemize} \item[(i)] The function $\phi_0$ has only non-degenerate zeros. \item[(ii)] The section of the canonical bundle $\phi_{2n}$ is nowhere vanishing. \end{itemize} \end{Proposition} \begin{proof} Condition (ii) requires $\phi_{2n}$ to be a local volume form.
+This is the case iff for every nowhere vanishing vector field $X \in \calX(U)$ the inner derivative $i_X \phi_{2n}$ is nowhere vanishing.
+It follows that (ii) holds iff the only vector field in the annihilator of $\phi$ is $X = 0$, i.e.~iff $L \cap TU = 0$.
+By Prop.~\ref{prop:AnchorSurjective} this is the case iff $L$ is the graph of a bivector field.

+Assume that Condition (ii) is satisfied.
+Then by Prop.~\ref{prop:Pispinor} every local spinor is of the form $\phi = e^{-\Pi} \cdot \Vol_U$ for a volume form $\Vol_U$ and a Poisson bivector $\Pi$ on an open subset $U \subset M$.
+It follows that $\phi_0 = (-\Pi)^n \cdot \Vol_U$, which has only non-degenerate zeros if and only if $\Pi^n$ has only non-degenerate zeros. \end{proof}

+Prop.~\ref{prop:LogSymplecticSpinor} suggests to generalize the notion of log-symplectic structures to Dirac structures by dropping the requirement that the Dirac structure is the graph of a Poisson bivector: